ah8ad3/gateway/README.md

 - REST for modifying services in progress
 - Api geo location info
 - Aggregate requests dynamically by define in integrate.json by template
+- DB manager with encryption to manage proxy and plugins
+- Middleware per proxy

 # Installation
 ### Manual